Struggling to Forgive and Trust Your Husband

 Instead, she absolutely needs to go the Lord.
 If your husband tells you a thousand times a day "Honey, I love you.
 Everything is wonderful.
 I'm not going to sin," fear is still going to be there because the husband is not the one to deal with it.
 The Lord is the one to deal with it, and you have to present that to God, "Lord I'm struggling.
 You've got to help me."

 How important is communication between the husband and the wife in rebuilding this trust?

-Amen.
-Well I appreciate you drawing that distinction between a lack of forgiveness and a lack of trust.
+Thank you for drawing that distinction between a lack of forgiveness and a lack of trust.
 I'm sure that'll be a help to a lot of women who have really wondered if they have forgiven their husband.
 Kathy Gallagher, thanks so much.